-DNS is Domain Name System.
+DNS is the Domain Name System.
 The main function of this network service is to provide host names to TCP/IP address resolution.

 63) What advantages does fiber optics have over other media?

-One major advantage of fiber optics is that is it less susceptible to electrical interference.
+One major advantage of fiber optics is that it is less susceptible to electrical interference.
 It also supports higher bandwidth, meaning more data can be transmitted and received.
 Signal degrading is also very minimal over long distances.

 64) What is the difference between a hub and a switch?